Slow Flow

 Some people approach yoga with the same intensity they bring to other workouts: go fast, go hard.
 There’s nothing inherently wrong with that intensity if it serves their goals.

 The “flow” in yoga can mean connecting poses smoothly, but it also points toward achieving the flow state—a state of complete absorption in the activity.
-This mental flow is part of what makes yoga a mindful practice; it helps worries melt away as focus shifts entirely to the physical sensations and the rhythm of movement, quieting the restless monkey mind.
+That’s part of what makes yoga feel mindful to me.
+If I’m really in it, my attention narrows to the sound of breathing and the shake in my arms, and the usual mental static drops out for a bit.

 Why Slow is Hard #